 - Grated parmesan cheese and fresh basil for garnish

 - Add the butter and oil to a dutch oven or medium sized pot.
 Cook the onions over medium heat until softened and slightly browned, about 7-8 minutes.

-- Add the garlic and red pepper flakes and stir into the onions.
-Cook for 1 minute, then carefully pour in the tomato sauce and stir.
+- Add the garlic and red pepper flakes and stir to combine with the onions.
+Carefully pour the tomato sauce into the pot and stir.

 - Season the sauce with the oregano, salt and pepper.
-Stir in the water, partially cover and let simmer for 30 minutes, stirring occasionally.
+Stir in the water and then partially cover and let simmer for 30 minutes, stirring occasionally.

 - Garnish with fresh parmesan cheese and fresh basil.

 This recipe makes more than enough for 1 pound of cooked pasta.